vlad17/vlad17.github.io/_posts/2016-07-17-ad-click-prediction.md

 # Takeaways

 * To what degree do our non-Google problems, as readers, have such a large feature space?
 What can we adopt in systems from here when we have to deal with different tradeoffs?
-* Probabilistic feature selection is a novel, online method for both reducing noice and RAM use.
-It can definately be used elsewhere.
+* Probabilistic feature selection is a novel, online method for both reducing noise and RAM use.
+It can definitely be used elsewhere.

 # Open Questions

 * Maybe we can't solve the regret bound for the adversarial case where arbitrary differentiable convex loss functions are presented to us.
 However, we know \\(\ell_i\\) take a log-loss shape always.
-Perhaps there exists an analytical solution to the exact FTRL problem:
+Perhaps there exists an analytic solution to the exact FTRL problem:
 \\[
 \textbf{w}\_{t+1}=\underset{\textbf{w}}{\mathrm{argmin}}\;\; \eta_t\sum\_{i=1}^t\left(\ell\_i(\textbf{w})-\ell\_i(\textbf{w}\_{t}^*)\right) +R(\textbf{w})
 \\]